 Use the Storage Sense instead

-For a quick solution, we recommend using Storage Sense (a built-in tool in Windows 10) to clean up your disks, instead of trying to fix the old Disk Cleanup tool.
+For a quick solution, we recommend using Storage Sense (a built-in tool in Windows 11 and 10) to clean up your disks, instead of trying to fix the old Disk Cleanup tool.
 Storage sense is the new Disk Cleanup replacement in modern Windows.
 In fact, Microsoft will soon remove the old Disk Cleanup tool to push people into using the new Storage Sense app.

 To clean up your disks in a general manner, click on the Free up space now link under Storage Sense.
 In the next window, selectable items and options look pretty much the same as in the old Disk Cleanup tool.
 You should also get to see the Scanning: Mixed Reality loading process, which is the culprit of the issue we met on Disk Cleanup tool.
 But this time in Storage Sense, it will get past the process and work accordingly.